Here we will take you through some easy chickens run ideas to consider when designing a chicken house. Keep reading to learn more.

 Next, we will point out some great points to look for when choosing a run.
-Each person’s situation is just a little different, so your run needs to be functional for you.
+Each person’s situation is a little different, so your run needs to be functional.

 One of the most important things about a chicken run is that it needs to be durable.
-These runs need to provide a safe space from predators and hold up in all weather.
+These runs must provide a safe space from predators and hold up in all weather.

-You also need to consider how many chickens you have before choosing a size.
-For a chicken to feel content and not overcrowded, you will need to have at least 10 square feet per chicken.
+You must also consider how many chickens you have before choosing a size.
+For a chicken to feel content and not overcrowded, you must have at least 10 square feet per chicken.

 Easy To Assemble

-The next thing that you will want to look at is how easy the run is to put together.
-You ideally don’t want to spend weeks trying to put together a run.
+The next thing you will want to look at is how easy the run is to assemble.
+Ideally, you don’t want to spend weeks putting together a run.

 It is highly recommended to have a covered backyard chickens run.
-If your run is not covered, you risk having your chickens get out, or something getting in.
+If your run is not covered, you risk having your chickens get out or something getting in.